-The text and images to the right of the list of templates change to explain more about the selected template.
+The text and images next to the list of templates change to explain more about the selected template.
 You can learn about all of the templates in more detail by clicking them in the list.

-- Under the list of templates, click Next.
+- At the bottom of the window, click Next.

 Next, you'll specify some of the project's parameters and choose the images to use in the project.

 You can also choose the location on your computer where the project data will be stored.
 You can change the default location by clicking the Browse button.
 Next, you'll add images to the project.
-You can add image individually, or by uploading a folder.
+You can add images individually or by uploading a folder.

 - Click Add Folder.

-- Browse to and click the Drone_Images folder (the folder that contains your images).
+- Browse to the Drone_Images folder that contains your images, and click it to select it.
 Click OK to add the folder's images to the list of images.

-Each image has a Lat [Y] (degrees latitude), Long [X] (degrees longitude), and Altitude [Z] (height) attribute.
+Each image has Lat [Y], Long [X], and Alt [Z] attributes, which correspond to their latitude, longitude, and height.
 These geographic attributes were stored by the drone when it captured each image, allowing the images to be located on a map.
-If your drone data was taken with degrees from a specific coordinate system, you can specify it here.
-For these images, the default coordinate system is acceptable.

 - Click Create.

-- Zoom out until you see Etterschlag and Waldbrunn labeled on the map.
+- Use the mouse wheel button to zoom out until you see Etterschlag and Waldbrunn labeled on the map.

 - In the Contents pane, under Project Data, right-click Images and choose Zoom To Layer.

 The map zooms back to the circle of blue points.